Trading in services with other countries

 VAT works in the same way, whether you are trading in services inside or outside the EU.
 The one responsible for VAT differs, depending on whether the trade takes place with business operators or private individuals.
 The rules also differ, depending on the type of service involved.
 You therefore need to know who your customer is and what kind of service is involved.

-There are two main rules in the context of VAT:
+There are two main VAT rules:

-If you are selling services to a company in another country, you must not, as a rule, charge Swedish VAT, but the buyer must report the VAT in the country where the buyer is established.
+• If you are selling services to a company in another country, you must not, as a rule, charge Swedish VAT, but the buyer must report the VAT in the country where the buyer is established.
 If you purchase services from another company in another country, you must, as a rule, report both the output and input VAT.
 The main rule therefore means that the services are considered to have been traded in the country where the buyer is established.

-If you are selling services to private individuals, you must as a rule charge Swedish VAT, because services to private individuals are considered to have been traded in the country where the seller is established.
+• If you are selling services to private individuals, you must as a rule charge Swedish VAT, because services to private individuals are considered to have been traded in the country where the seller is established.

 There are exceptions to these main rules, primarily depending on the kind of service involved.